 Habitat for Humanity of Genesee County is part of a global, nonprofit housing organization operated on Christian principles that seeks to put God’s love into action by building homes, communities and hope.
 Habitat for Humanity of Genesee County is dedicated to eliminating substandard housing locally and worldwide through constructing, rehabilitating and preserving homes; by advocating for fair and just housing policies; and by providing training and access to resources to help families improve their shelter conditions.
 Since 1999, Habitat for Humanity of Genesee County has partnered with hardworking families to build and rehabilitate approximately 20 homes in the community.
-At this time, Habitat is actively seeking potential homeowners for its current project and future builds.

 Habitat for Humanity of Genesee County has an open-door policy.
 All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
 In short, Habitat welcomes volunteers and supporters from all backgrounds and also serves people in need of decent housing regardless of race or religion.